In this post, I’ll cover how to increase your domain authority, discuss exactly what it is, and whether it not it should be a main KPI.

 - Includes unique images, videos or infographics

-Content like complete guides, white papers, industry interviews, etc. are all great ways to capitalize on these kinds of content.
+Content like complete guides, white papers, industry interviews, etc. are all great ways to capitalize on these kinds of content and improve DA.

 Once you’ve created that killer, linkable content – promote the heck out of it.